 Methodology: We conducted a cross-sectional study for a period of 6 months with the patients who are self-administering insulin injection for diabetic mellitus at Siddaganga hospital.
 Before conducting the study, the informed consent was obtained from the patients.
-The data was collected using pre designed data collection form such as patient demographic details, past medical and medication history, blood glucose levels and prepared questionaries.
-The collected information was assessed for knowledge assessment and practice of insulin storage on self-administration techniques.
-The descriptive statistics including percentage/proportions, frequencies, mean, median and mode was calculated and represented graphically for the collected data.
+The data was collected using pre designed data collection form such as patient demographic details, past medical and medication history, blood glucose level, prepared questionaries and current treatment.
+The collected information was assessed for knowledge assessment and practice of insulin storage on administration techniques.